Title is the legal right to property. Deeds are the vehicles through which a transfer of property ownership takes place.

 Filing or recording a deed is done in the county where the property is located.
 Most counties charge a recording fee of between approximately $10 and $30.

 It is important to use the correct property deed when transferring property ownership.
-When you have a real estate attorney prepare your deed, you have the peace of mind knowing it will be done correctly.

-Most property title transfers require
+Most property title transfers will require the following:

 - A written document specifying the transfer (deed).